-To put it another way, if Friction plus this component of Engine Braking can add together and cancel out the effect of the Inertia Force, the car remains stable with a controlled amount of understeer and this is what normally happens when we drive through a bend under control.
+To put it another way, if Friction plus Engine Braking Component 2 can add together and cancel out the effect of the Inertia Force, the car remains stable with a controlled amount of understeer and this is what normally happens when we drive through a bend under control.

-However, the maximum Friction Force available is finite and when driving normally, there is always Friction in reserve; you don't use all the available Friction in any given bend unless you are pushing the car to the limit!
+However, the maximum Friction Force available is finite and when driving normally there is always Friction in reserve; you don't use all the available Friction in any given bend unless you are pushing the car to the limit.

-With an Engine Braking Component helping to meet the demand of the Corner Force, less of the maximum Friction Force is needed to meet this demand, leaving more Friction in reserve to cope with unintentional Understeer, usually because of inappropriate speed into the bend.

-Lets just show how these Forces look on the simple Force diagrams shown below:
+With an Engine Braking Component helping to meet the demand of the Corner Force, less of the maximum Friction Force is needed to meet this demand, leaving more Friction in reserve to cope with understeer.
+See how these Forces look on the simple Force diagrams shown below: